Should You Buy a Bangkok Condo or Townhouse?

 What Is a Condo in Bangkok?

 A condominium is a registered building where ownership is divided into private units and shared common property.
-The Department of Lands describes condominium buildings as properties where ownership can be separated into individual private property and common ownership.
+The Department of Lands describes condominium buildings as properties where ownership can be separated into private property and common ownership.

 For foreign buyers, the key legal advantage is that a foreign individual may be able to buy a Bangkok condo freehold if the building’s foreign quota is still available.
-The Department of Lands states that foreign ownership in a condominium must not exceed 49% of the total area of all units in that condominium, and foreign buyers must provide required evidence such as proof of bringing foreign currency into Thailand or other qualifying documentation.
-Before paying a deposit, buyers should request written confirmation of foreign quota availability from the juristic person or developer.
+The Department of Lands foreign condominium ownership guidance explains that foreign ownership in a condominium must not exceed 49% of the total area of all units in that condominium.
+Foreign buyers must also prepare required documents, such as evidence of bringing foreign currency into Thailand or other qualifying documentation.

 What Is a Townhouse in Bangkok?